 To gain access to ACT Government records you must fill in a request form describing your research topic.
 ArchivesACT will attempt to provide you with relevant records to assist your research.

 Note, the ACT Education Directorate manages access requests for student records of former ACT Public School students.
-If you are a former ACT public school student seeking records available about yourself, please use the Education Directorate Public Access Requests form.
-For all other ACT Education records requests continue to use the Place a New Request button below.
+If you are a former ACT public school student seeking records available about yourself, please use the Education Directorate Public Access Requests form and see the list of other referrals below - for example, Year 10 certificates.
+For other requests for Education records that are 20+ years old continue to use the Place a New Request button below.

 *Before submitting your request, take the time to check the links below.
 These relate to a variety of records that ArchivesACT cannot supply.
 There are also links to several ACT Government self-service resources.